-- > A Company Fixed Contribution of up to 2% of eligible pay will be made to the accounts of eligible participants after the end of the year; for example, the 2019 contribution will be contributed to your account in 2020; contributions will generally be posted by the end of the first quarter. - > You must be employed by the Company or on an authorized leave of absence on December 31 of the Plan Year. - > You do not need to contribute to the Plan to receive a Company Fixed Contribution. - > Your Company Fixed Contributions will be invested in the same investment options as your Before-Tax Contributions.
+- A Company Fixed Contribution of up to 2% of eligible pay will be made to your account after the end of the year; for example, the 2020 contribution will be contributed to your account in 2021; contributions will generally be posted by the end of the first quarter. - > You must be employed by the Company or on an authorized leave of absence on December 31 of the Plan Year. - > You do not need to contribute to the Plan to receive a Company Fixed Contribution. - Your Company Fixed Contributions will be invested in the same investment options as your Before-Tax Contributions.